I’m Not Perfect (But I’m Perfect for You)

 They definitely have to be dug up and divided.
 Otherwise, we may lose Bogey among them!

-3 thoughts on “I’m Not Perfect (But I’m Perfect for You)
+3 responses to “I’m Not Perfect (But I’m Perfect for You)”

 1. I like the idea of snipping the sleeve and putting the cuff where you like the width.
 I did this on one of my mittens as flipping yarns created very different cuffs.
 I snipped the cuff, added more rows and grafted it back on in k2,p2 rib.